molitio/molitio-web-engine/packages-utils/molitio-wiki/deployment/LocalDevelopmentDockerCompose.md

 Docker Compose allows us to define and run multi-container Docker applications.
 Our local development environment will consist of the following services:

 - **Resource Hub API**: The main NestJS application.
-- **Resource Hub Database**: A PostgreSQL database instance for the API.
+- **Resource Hub Database**: A MongoDB database instance for the API.
 - **Resource Hub Gateway**: An Nginx instance acting as a reverse proxy for the API.

 ## Prerequisites